Testing & Certifying the safety of static protective FIBC

 TESTING & CERTIFYING THE SAFETY OF STATIC PROTECTIVE FIBC by Dr. Paul Holdstock, Texene LLC.

-The following article was written prior to the publication of the second edition of IEC 61340-4-4 in January 2012.
+The following article was written prior to the publication of the second and third editions of IEC 61340-4-4 in January 2012 and 2018.
 The description of the testing and certifying procedures for Type D FIBC contained in the article are still valid because the second edition of the standard did not change these requirements.

 The main changes in IEC 61340-4-4 Ed.
 2.0 with respect to the first edition are:

 - Adoption of a type classification system for FIBC based on four types: A, B, C and D.

 - Guidance for safe use of FIBC in relation to hazardous areas and hazardous zones defined in IEC 60079-10-1 and IEC 60079-10-2 is added (similar to the guidance given in CLC/TR 50404).

 - Resistance to groudable points limit for Type C FIBC is reduced from 108 ohm to 107 ohm.

 - Resistance to groundable points and electrical breakdown voltage measurements on FIBC shall be measured at low humidity only.

 - Requirements for labelling FIBC are changed to improve clarity and ease of recognition by end users.